pennsylvaniaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How do I Access Pennsylvania Criminal Court Records via Mail?

-Mail-in requests typically require that the requestor enclose a cheque or money order payment for the appropriate search and/or copy fee as well as a copy of a government-issued photo-ID, and self-addressed envelope.
-All requests for paper court records from Magisterial District Courts require that the requestor contact the appropriate magisterial district court office.
-For especially complex requests, the requesting party must download, complete and submit the Request For Official Records form.
+Mail-in requests typically require that the requester enclose a cheque or money order payment for the appropriate search and/or copy fee, as well as a copy of a government-issued photo ID, and a self-addressed envelope.
+All requests for paper court records from Magisterial District Courts require that the requester contact the appropriate magisterial district court office.
+For especially complex requests, the requesting party must download, complete, and submit the Request For Official Records form.

 How Do I Find Pennsylvania Court Records for Free?

-The UJS web portal provides public access to individual court case information including docket sheets for free.
+The UJS web portal provides free public access to individual court case information, including docket sheets.
 However, following the limits on remote access to case records, only the following information may be accessed on the portal:

 • The names of the parties involved